apigee-127/volos/swagger/README.md

     var a127 = require('a127-magic');
     app.use(a127.middleware());

 ## Configuration

+The model for Vendor Extensions in Swagger 2.0 includes a top-level configuration of the Vendor Resources which can be referenced later in the Swagger document.

+Volos resources are defined and configured at the top level of the YAML structure.
+When they are referenced later in the documentation you may choose to override some of the default parameters.
+For example, you may have a top-level setting for a Cache TTL of 1000ms but for a particular path or operation you may wish to override the default and specify 60000ms.
-The Volos Swagger Configuration is done directly in the Swagger 2.x document:

-The following sections discuss examples from [this](test/support/swagger.json) swagger json file.
+The Volos Swagger Configuration is done directly in the Swagger 2.x document.
+Please see [this](test/support/swagger.yaml) example for reference.
+The following sections of this README reference snippets of this file.

 Important: Be sure to include any referenced Volos modules in your package.json and run `npm install`.

-### Resources
+### Resources (Top-level Definition & Configuration)

 The "x-volos-resources" vendors extension section defines how the modules that will be referenced in the other sections of this file will be instantiated and configured.
 The basic idea is that you simply define the array of